emmabastas/elm-string-interpolation-solutions/README.md

 --> "Hey Måns, It's 25 °C outside."
 ```

 2. __String interpolation__.
 There isn't a built in way to do string interpolation in Elm.
-In javascript string interpolation would look like this:
+In JavaScript string interpolation would look like this:
 ```js
 `Hey ${userName}, It's ${temperature.toString()} °C outside.`
 // "Hey Måns, It's 25 °C outside."
 ```

-String interpolation is often considered more readable than string concatenation and is therefore often prefered.
-This becommes even more apparent with larger strings spanning multiple lines.
+String interpolation is often considered more readable than string concatenation and is therefore often preferred.
+This becomes even more apparent with larger strings spanning multiple lines.

 ## Factors to consider

 Before we can evaluate the pros and cons of different approaches we need to know which factors are important to us.

 We care about:
-* __Readabillity.__ Looking at the code should give us a feel for what the concatenated/interpolated string will look like.
+* __Readability.__ Looking at the code should give us a feel for what the concatenated/interpolated string will look like.
 Looking at something like `"Hello ${firstName} ${lastName}!"` makes it clear that the final string could look something like `"Hello Laurie Anderson!"` or `"Hello Alvin Lucier!"`.
 * __Type safety.__ If something compiles it should work.
-But more generally the api/behaviour should be designed in a way that minimises the potential bugs, and gives a pleasant user experience.
+But more generally the API/behavior should be designed in a way that minimizes the potential bugs, and gives a pleasant user experience.
 * __"Standardization"__.
-Idealy there would be one aproach which is _the_ approach.
+Ideally there would be one approach which is _the_ approach.
 That approach should be easy to use and have no major flaws.
-I think that aproaches utilizing already existing functions in `elm/core` have this going for them.
+I think that approaches utilizing already existing functions in `elm/core` have this going for them.

 We do __not__ care about:
 * __Performance.__ String interpolation/concatenation has never been a bottleneck for me nor have i heard of that being the case for others.
-We shouldn't solve problems that folks arent having!
-That said, if you have a usecase where performance is a concern that would be very valuable to hear about.
+We shouldn't solve problems that folks aren't having!
+That said, if you have a use case where performance is a concern that would be very valuable to hear about.

 ## Approaches enumerated